 You too can create the right bacterial balance in your digestive tract, but you have to remember one thing: You are what you eat.

 1. Avoid Sugar and Starches

 Perhaps one of the hardest decisions when it comes to eating healthy is cutting the sugars from your diet.
-But it is important to realize that this applies solely on refined, added sugars and artificial sweeteners used in processed foods.
+But it is important to realize that this applies solely to refined, added sugars and artificial sweeteners used in processed foods.

 As already mentioned, your gut contains both good and bad bacteria and your overall health is determined by which bacteria you chose to feed.

-If your body does not require all the glucose, it is going to store it in your liver, muscles and fat deposits.
+If your body does not require all the glucose, it is going to store it in your liver, muscles, and fat deposits.

 2. Eat the Right Balance of Omega-3 to Omega-6 Fats

-Yes, good fats are an actual thing and your body needs them to maintain a good brain function and to build healthy cells.
-A good balance of omega-3 and omega-6 fats can be achieved through eating fatty fish like salmon, tuna and mackerel and also adding nuts to your diet plan.
+Yes, good fats are an actual thing and your body needs them to maintain good brain function and to build healthy cells.
+A good balance of omega-3 and omega-6 fats can be achieved through eating fatty fish like salmon, tuna, and mackerel and also adding nuts to your diet plan.